When it comes to the association’s finances, how can boards be assured they’re handling things properly?

 What are an association’s annual reporting requirements for financial statements?
 According to Mullen, under the AICPA rules, the association’s CPA firm is required to follow GAAP for financial statement presentations for community associations.
 He warned that if you use a CPA firm that is not familiar with accounting for CIRAs, their reporting will most likely not conform with the rules on financial statement presentation for a community association.

 Unlike a budget, which is the board of director’s projection for revenue and expenses for the fiscal year, the internal financial statements consist of the balance sheet and statement of revenues and expenses.
 The board and manager should analyze these reports when preparing the budget for the next year and look for items they think may be variable in the upcoming year.
 For example, if the association knows that water rates will be going up in their city or municipality, they should incorporate the increase into their upcoming budget.

-Wisconsin statutes require that condominium associations maintain a reserve fund and that those monies be kept separate from operating fund monies activity.
+Minnesota statutes require that the association maintain an adequate reserve fund and that those monies be kept separate from operating fund monies activity.
+Additionally, associations are required to reevaluate the adequacy of their reserve funds at least once every three years.
 “They should also do a physical inspection of the property each year,” Mullen said.
 “This is important to make sure that the correct amount designated towards major future repair and replacement expenses are incorporated into the reserve portion of the budget.”

-As mentioned earlier, condominium associations in Wisconsin are required to maintain a reserve fund..
-But are there any other requirements when it comes to reserves for associations in Wisconsin?
+As mentioned earlier, associations in Minnesota are required to reevaluate their reserves at least once every three years.
+But are there any other requirements when it comes to reserves for associations in Minnesota?